sakanomichi/SillyTavern-LorebookStickySort/README.md

 - **Enable Sticky Sort**: Toggle the extension functionality on/off
 - **Enable Debug Logging**: Shows detailed console information for troubleshooting
+- **Auto-Apply Default to Unsaved Lorebooks**: When enabled, automatically applies your chosen default sort to lorebooks without saved preferences
+- **Default Sort Order**: Select which sort order to use as your default (dropdown menu)
 - **Clear All Preferences**: Removes all saved sort preferences (useful if you want a fresh start)

 ## How It Works

 The extension monitors the World Info sort dropdown.
 When you change the sort order, it saves that preference along with the current lorebook's name.
 When you switch lorebooks, it checks if a saved preference exists and restores it.
+If no preference exists and "Reset Unsaved Lorebooks" is enabled, it applies your chosen default sort order.

 Preferences are stored by lorebook name in SillyTavern's extension settings.
 This means:
 - Settings persist across browser sessions